totaldekadens/TechStore-v.2/README.md

     * Before: The number was on the left side of the cart on its own and had the same size.

 _________________________________________
+* Create account - Added some validation
+     * Username and password can't be the same
+     *  Password needs to be confirmed

+     * Before:

+                  * Username and password need to be longer than 5 characters.
+                  * Check if the username has been used before.
+Username needs to be unique.

 Link to the website: https://totaldekadens.github.io/TechStore-v.2/